jackokaiser/vanlab/content/blogs/en_2022-summary.md

 ![Meat consumption quantity](https://res.cloudinary.com/vanderfool/image/upload/v1672484284/2022-trip/meat_consumption_quantity_qows8g.png "Meat consumption quantity")

 I've looked up the footprint of the items I've tracked in the new [agribalyse database from Ademe](https://agribalyse.ademe.fr/).
-In 143 days, I've calculated of carbon footprint of 181 kg CO2 equivalent.
+This way, I've calculated the carbon footprint of my meat and fish consumption to be 181 kg CO2 equivalent, for 143 days.
-It was dominated by the consumption of beef, accounting 55% of my footprint, while only representing 21% of my consumption.
+It was dominated by the consumption of beef, accounting 55% of this footprint, while only representing 21% of my consumption.
-Consumption of pork only accounted for 18% of my footprint.
+Consumption of pork only accounted for 18% of this footprint.

 ![Meat carbon footprint](https://res.cloudinary.com/vanderfool/image/upload/v1672484284/2022-trip/meat_consumption_co2_vc6zj5.png "Meat carbon footprint")